leigler/coreinteraction-s18/contents/contents-8-2.md

 - Small Group Reviews of Observations

 _Assignment_:
-- Based on today&rsquo;s feedback, continue refining your mobile website designs.
+- Based on today&rsquo;s feedback, continue refining your mobile website designs for Part 2 of Observations.
 A timeline of the rest of the semester can be found [here](#observations6).

 ### Week 12